Nissan Sunny: N14 (1991–1995)

-N16 (2000–2005)
+N16 (2000–2011)

 Although the Bluebird Sylphy G10 did not spawn a Sunny range in Japan, it was sold as the Sunny Neo in Thailand and as the Sunny in Hong Kong, Kenya, Singapore, Sri Lanka and the People's Republic of China, where it is produced by the Dongfeng Motor Company, a joint venture with Nissan.
 Also, the N16 series was sold in parts of Latin America and in Europe as the Nissan Almera.
 The N16 series was also sold in Bangladesh through Pacific Nissan dealers in the EX Saloon trim, from 2001 to 2011, with two minor facelifts.

+In Sri Lanka, Nissan sold the Bluebird Sylphy G10 as the Nissan Sunny N16 in two trims: EX saloon and Super Saloon.
+While there were differences in measurements and exteriors, the interiors were mostly the same.
+Nissan offered various models with different nameplates like Bluebird, Sylphy, and Cefiro, each having modified specifications.
+It's important to note that these nameplates didn't exactly match the global models with the same names.
+The EX saloon had a black grill and was offered with the 1.3 L QG13DE engine.

 From the 2007 model year, its platform changed to the Renault Samsung SM3, that is sold in parts of Europe as the Almera Classic.
 Also since 2007, the Renault Samsung SM3 is sold as the Nissan Sunny in the Middle East, with a solitary trim that comes with a 1.5-litre engine.